hashicorp/terraform-provider-azurerm/website/docs/r/express_route_connection.html.markdown

 Manages an Express Route Connection.

 ~> **NOTE:** The provider status of the Express Route Circuit must be set as provisioned while creating the Express Route Connection.
-See more details from https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-circuit-portal-resource-manager#send-the-service-key-to-your-connectivity-provider-for-provisioning.
+See more details [here](https://docs.microsoft.com/en-us/azure/expressroute/expressroute-howto-circuit-portal-resource-manager#send-the-service-key-to-your-connectivity-provider-for-provisioning).

 ## Example Usage